Adaptive Real Time Selection for Quantum Key Distribution in Lossy and Turbulent Free-Space Channels: Realization of the ARTS method

-In figure \ref{fig:threshold_2}, we finally compare the theoretical (solid blue line) and the experimental values (blue crosses) for the measured QBER and the asymptotic key rate as a function of the probe intensity threshold in a data acquisition.
-The curves for the theoretical QBER and for the key rate were obtained by substituting maximum likelihood estimates for the log-normal parameters $\mean{V}$ and $\varLogn{}$ in eq. \eqref{eq:exp_qber_th} and in eq. \eqref{eq:exp_rate}.
+In figure \ref{fig:threshold_2}, we finally compare the theoretical (solid lines) and the experimental values (circles and crosses) of the measured QBER and the asymptotic key rate as a function of the probe intensity threshold in a data acquisition.
+The theoretical curves for the QBER and for the key rate were obtained by substituting in eq. \eqref{eq:exp_qber_th} and in eq. \eqref{eq:exp_rate} the estimates for the log-normal parameters $\mean{V}$ and $\varLogn{}$ of the probe signal distribution.
 The other two parameters, $\nSiftTh{0}$ and $\nPktTh{0}$, needed for predicting $\nSiftTh{T}$ and $\nPktTh{T}$, are directly measured (they correspond to the total sifted bits and the total number of packets received respectively).

-The experimental data refer to an acquisition of $5 \cdot 10^5$ sifted bits in condition of high background, simulated by a thermal light source turned on in the receiver laboratory.
+The data shown in figure \ref{fig:threshold_2} correspond to an acquisition of $5 \cdot 10^5$ sifted bits in condition of high background, simulated by a thermal light source turned on in the receiver laboratory.
 The intensity of the background was chosen in order to obtain a mean QBER larger than $11\%$.
 In particular, we measured an average value of $\Nb = 35.17$ for the background clicks per packet and we assume $\mean{Q} = 5.6 \cdot 10^{-2}$.
 As clearly shown in the figure, eq. \eqref{eq:exp_qber_th} provides a good approximation of the experimental curve.

-As one can appreciate from the same Figure, we have a remarkable correspondence between the shape of the theoretical rate, $R_{th}$, and the measured rate, $R_{exp}$.
-The fact that the experimental points do not fit the expected curve can be ascribed to the discrepancy in the empirical joint distribution of probe intensities and counts with respect to the model; in particular, we measured the following fitting parameters for the normalized log-normal distributions: $\varLogn{V} = 0.967$ for the probe intensities and $\varLogn{S} = 0.716$.
+Figure \ref{fig:threshold_2} also shows that there is a strong correspondence between the shape of the theoretical rate, $R_{th}$, and the measured rate, $R_{exp}$.
+The fact that the experimental points do not fit the expected curve can be ascribed to the discrepancy in the empirical joint distribution of probe intensities and counts with respect to the model; in particular, we measured the following fitting parameters for the normalized log-normal distributions: $\varLogn{V} = 0.967$ for the probe intensities and $\varLogn{S} = 0.716$ for the photon signal.
 However, the derivation of the optimal threshold for maximizing the secret key length (magenta dashed line) from the probe distribution yields the optimal $\thr$ also for the experimental data.
-In particular, the optimal threshold inferred from the probe distribution is $\optThrTh = 375$ mV, and coincide with the one resulting from optimization on the experimental data, yielding a rate of $R(\optThrTh) = 5.55 \cdot 10^{-2}$.
+In particular, the optimal threshold inferred from the probe distribution is $\optThrTh = 375$ mV, and coincides with the one resulting from optimization on the experimental data, yielding a rate of $R(\optThrTh) = 5.55 \cdot 10^{-2}$.